ome/ansible-role-postgresql/README.md

 --------------------

 In general it is not possible to create users with restricted access (e.g. read-only users) until a schema has been populated.
-This role optionally removes the default PUBLIC privileges from all databases, then grants:
+This role removes the default PUBLIC privileges from all databases, then grants:
 - `ALL` privileges to the database owner if specified (`postgresql_databases[].owner`)
 - `CONNECT` privilege to the database, and `USAGE` privilege on the `public` schema, to databases listed for each user (`postgresql_users[].databases`)